vandan2397/Projects/Seismic Fault Detection using Deep Learning/Readme.md

 * Results - the loss was significantly reduced, and the mean IOU increased as compared to results with 200 images.

 ![image](https://user-images.githubusercontent.com/55615788/188993867-b39a4e08-65ab-4805-939a-669352c5e2ed.png)

+<b>3) Data Preprocessing</b>
+* Imported seismic images and resized to 128 * 128 pixels
+* Store all the resized images into a list
+* Labelling of image is the binarization of an image.
+We seek to convert a grayscale image to a binary image, where the pixels are either 0 or 255.
+* Convert the image with pixels 0 or 255 to 0 or 1.
+* Provides a ground truth information to a model which helps in segmentation.

+<b>4) Feature engineering</b>
+* Encoding  the levels of categorical features into numeric values.
+* Train-Test Split